An Information-Theoretic Framework for Receiver Quantization in Communication: Introduction

 In vector (MIMO) channels, the quantization loss in achievable rate can be very small at low-to-moderate SNR even if $1$\textasciitilde $3$-bit output quantization is used.
 This fact was shown in information theoretic studies \cite{MR06,MC06,Nossek} by numerical examples for full-rank channels with multiplexing gains $2$\textasciitilde$4$.
 Although the constrained capacity is still unknown even in the one-bit case, recent information theoretic studies have provided various results on MIMO systems with coarse output quantization \cite{MNS20,mo15,mo17,Rini17ITW,Khalili18,Laneman,Nam,BZEE22}, which show that proper transceiver design is critical in realizing efficient communication in such systems.
-In particular, for one-bit output quantization, it was shown that the high-SNR capacity grows linearly with the rank of channel \cite{mo15}, while the low-SNR asymptotic power loss of $\pi/2$ still exists in the case of vector channel \cite{MNS20}.
+In particular, for one-bit output quantization, it was shown that the high-SNR capacity grows linearly with the rank of channel \cite{mo15}, while the low-SNR asymptotic power loss of $\pi/2$ still exists in the case of the vector channel \cite{MNS20}.

-In light of these positive theoretical results, performance and design of wireless systems with low-resolution quantization have been extensively studied in recent years; see, e.g., \cite{Mezghani-Nossek12,Fan15,Roth-Nossek17,Jacobsson17,LL,Dutta,Chaaban}.
+In light of these positive theoretical results, performance and design of wireless systems with low-resolution quantization have been extensively studied in recent years; see, e.g., \cite{Mezghani-Nossek12,Fan15,Roth-Nossek17,Jacobsson17,LL,Dutta,ARL,Chaaban}.
 The most common approach therein, however, is not information-theoretic (since exact evaluation of mutual information can be difficult).
 Instead, achievable rate estimation based on the additive quantization noise model (AQNM) has been widely used, which comes from Bussgang-like decomposition \cite{Bussgang,SPM-Bussgang,LozanoRangan}.
-Results in \cite{Mezghani-Nossek12,MNS20,mo15,mo17} suggested that such estimation approximates the mutual information well at low SNR, but becomes inaccurate at high SNR.
+Results in \cite{Mezghani-Nossek12,mo15,mo17} suggested that such estimation approximates the mutual information well at low SNR, but becomes inaccurate at high SNR.\footnote{See the remark at the end of Sec.
+II for more discussions.}